 The township of Pakenham grew around the three vital necessities of life: fresh water, transport and liquor.
 The water was supplied from the Toomuc Creek.
 The transport moved along the track known as the Gippsland Road.
 And the grog?
 Well, the grog was supplied by a little establishment called the Latrobe Inn.
 The Latrobe Inn later became Bourke’s Hotel and even later The Highway Hotel.
-Today you will know it as the hotel on the corner of Toomuc Valley Road and the Princes Highway.
-This hotel is the oldest building in Pakenham and has been in constant use since 1848 when a hotel licence was granted to Thomas Mahony at Howey’s Creek Westernport district.
+Today you would have known it as the hotel on the corner of Toomuc Valley Road and the Princes Highway.
+Unfortunately it has recently been demolished and rebuilt with only the facade and chimney kept.
+This hotel was the oldest building in Pakenham and was in constant use since 1848 when a hotel licence was granted to Thomas Mahony at Howey’s Creek, Westernport district.
 Howey’s Creek was subsequently referred to as Minton’s Creek and then later as Toomah or Toomuc Creek and each of these names were in some way used as the original names for the Pakenham district.
-Captain Howey took up a squatting license in the area in 1840 and at the same time Thomas Minton purchased a lease of 1045 acres for the sum of £1619 and called it Mt.
+Captain Howey took up a squatting license in the area in 1840 and at the same time Thomas Minton purchased a lease of 1045 acres for the sum of £1619 which was later called Mt.
 Pleasant.
-When Thomas died, his brother Christopher took up the lease and added the Mt.
+When Thomas died, his brother Christopher took up the lease and and his sister added the Mt.
 Ararat run.
 Nowadays, the Mt.
 Pleasant area is between Toomuc Valley Road, Brown Road, Thewlis Road and the Princes Highway.
 In 1843 the Mt.
 Pleasant Lease took up the area (very roughly) of the entire township of Pakenham today.

 Pakenham originally grew along the Gippsland Road (the Princes Highway) and the Toomuc Creek near the hotel.
 By 1859 there was a Post Office attached to the hotel and a semi regular mail service.
 Travellers trying to get to Gippsland could take a coach as far as Dandenong, then a dray from Dandenong to Berwick.
 From Berwick to Pakenham it was more difficult and horses were used.
 By 1874 the roads had improved and there was a Cobb and Co. service providing transport from Melbourne to Pakenham and beyond.